 The object is to prove that you still deserve your status and it should be made permanent—specifically, that:

 Many people fail at this step in the process, because they don't take it seriously, and don't prove what they need to.
 Pay close attention to your two-year deadline.
 During the 90 days before it arrives, you must complete the Petition by Entrepreneur to Remove Conditions on USCIS Form I-829.

 If you fail to submit the form and documents on time, or USCIS refuses to remove the conditions on your residence status, removal proceedings will in all likelihood be started against you, potentially forcing you to leave the country.

 See an immigration attorney for a full analysis.
 If your failure to file the Form I-829 was for good cause and due to extenuating circumstances, the lawyer might be able to convince USCIS to let you file late.

 Two years of conditional resident status is given to immigrants whose marriage to their U.S. spouse was less than two years old at the time they were approved for U.S. residence (by USCIS) or entered the U.S. after receiving an immigrant visa from a U.S. consulate in another country.

-The purpose of this two-year condition is so that the couple prove for a second time that their marriage is real.
-USCIS wants a second look at whether the couple married simply to gain immigration status for the immigrant, rather than to establish a life together.
+The purpose of this two-year condition is so that the couple prove to USCIS for a second time that their marriage is real.
+The U.S. government wants a second look at whether the couple married as a fraud, simply to gain immigration status for the immigrant rather than to establish a life together.